 You may not think of New York City as the center of the college basketball universe—we're a long way from Lawrence, Kansas, or North Carolina's Tobacco Road, for that matter—but there may be no place where you can see a wider variety of NCAA action.
 Here's why:

 Madison Square Garden and Barclays Center draw the best teams.
-Starting with early season events like the NIT Season Tip-Off in November and through the ACC, Big Ten and Big East tournaments in March, these two big arenas in the media capital of the world frequently host top-ranked programs.
-This year Duke, Kentucky, Michigan State and Syracuse are among those that will visit.
+Starting with early season events like the NIT Season Tip-Off in November and through the Atlantic 10 and Big East tournaments in March, these two big arenas in the media capital of the world frequently host top-ranked programs.
+This year Duke, Kentucky, Kansas and Syracuse are among those that will visit.

 For a full accounting of each arena’s college basketball offerings this season, visit these pages:

 Basketball All Year Round

 Even in summertime, when the NBA is out of season and local college teams are off, you can see plenty of competitive basketball.
-There's streetball (which is free and takes place all around the five boroughs) and, at Madison Square Garden, the WNBA's New York Liberty—led by Olympian, NCAA champion and Queens native Tina Charles.
+Playground basketball is free and takes place all around the five boroughs, and the WNBA's New York Liberty—led by Olympian, NCAA champion and Queens native Tina Charles—play some games within the City limits.